harishramesh98/boomDocs/README.md

 ./scripts/init-fpga.sh
 ```

-Now we can build the boom core.
+Now we can build the BOOM core.
 This will take a while.

 ```
 cd fpga/